gray-fox/geotrace/README.md

 # geotrace
 (Only *nix machines for now)

-Locate or "traceroute" IP address/domain name.
+Geographically locate or traceroute IP addresse/domain name.
 Geotrace gives info of the geographical location and creates map based on that info.

 #Depencies